Testing for stationarity of functional time series in the frequency domain: Empirical results

 \subsection{Simulation setting}

-To generate functional time series, the general strategy applied, for example in the papers by \citet{adh} and \citet{hkh15}, is utilized.
-For this simulation study, all processes are build on a Fourier basis representation on the unit interval $[0,1]$ with basis functions $\psi_1,\ldots,\psi_{15}$.
+To generate functional time series, the general strategy applied, for example, in \citet{adh} and \citet{hkh15}, is utilized.
+For this simulation study, all processes are built on a Fourier basis representation on the unit interval $[0,1]$ with basis functions $\psi_1,\ldots,\psi_{15}$.
 Note that the $l$th Fourier coefficient of a $p$th-order functional autoregressive, FAR($p$), process $(X_t\colon t\in\mathbb{Z})$ satisfies

 the quality of the approximation depending on the choice of $L_{\rm max}$.
 The vector of the first $L_{\rm max}$ Fourier coefficients $\mathbf{X}_{t}=(\langle X_t, \psi_1 \rangle ,\ldots, \langle X_t, \psi_{L_{\rm max}} \rangle )^{\top}$ can thus be generated using the $p$th-order vector autoregressive, VAR($p$), equations